 This city of canals has been a cultural and commercial center since medieval times.
 Venice is home to numerous historic and architectural treasures, including the Piazza San Marco, Grand Canal, and Saint Mark’s Basilica.

-When in Venice, you’ll be enchanted by the sight of gondolas and ferryboats maneuvering through the city’s narrow waterways.
+When in Venice, you’ll see gondolas and ferryboats maneuvering through the city’s narrow waterways.

 Among the most beautiful and historic cities in Europe, Venice is top-notch.